Modi condoles deaths in Cooch Behar, blames TMC for violence | Politics

-Condoling the death of five people in Cooch Behar, Prime Minister Narendra Modi Saturday requested the Election Commission to take stern action against those responsible and blamed the ruling TMC for perpetrating violence during the polls.
+Prime Minister Narendra Modi Saturday accused the ruling TMC of perpetuating a culture of violence in West Bengal, where five people were killed during polling, including four in firing by the CISF, and requested the Election Commission to take stern action against those responsible.

-He also accused Chief Minister Mamata Banerjee of instigating people against the central forces.
+Modi, who addressed two rallies at Siliguri and Krishnanagar in Nadia district, also accused Chief Minister Mamata Banerjee of instigating people against central forces and said the problem lay with her politics of ''rigging elections and violence''.

 ''What happened in Cooch Behar is unfortunate and sad.